Child Life Specialists prepare children for medical tests

 - Children's Mercy Hospital Kansas - (913) 696-8101

 - A nurse will call with dates, times and instructions of what time your child can not eat or drink after.
-Acceptable clear liquids include water, apple juice, pedialyte, kool-aid, Gatorade, and all sodas.
+Acceptable clear liquids include, water, apple juice, Sprite, pedialyte or Jello with nothing added.
 Chicken broth and/or bullion are not clear liquids.
-This call will be made at least one business day prior to your child's scheduled surgery.
+This call will be made at least two business days prior to your child's scheduled surgery.
 During that time, feel free to ask any questions or express concerns you have regarding the upcoming surgery or procedure.

-- Below are educational videos in English and Spanish for you to view about the importance of pre-op bathing.
+- Below is an educational video for you to view about the importance of pre-op bathing.

 Items to Bring to the Hospital